-As Directors, we acknowledge we have overall responsibility for ensuring that Avanti Schools Trust has an effective and appropriate system of control, financial and otherwise.
+As Directors, we acknowledge we have overall responsibility for ensuring that Avanti Schools Trust has an effective system of control, financial and otherwise.
 However, such a system is designed to manage rather than eliminate the risk of failure to achieve business objectives and can provide only reasonable and not absolute assurance against material misstatement or loss.

-The Board of Directors has delegated the day-to-day responsibility to the Chief Executive Officer, as Accounting Officer, for ensuring financial controls conform with the requirements of both propriety and good financial management and in accordance with the requirements and responsibilities assigned to it in the funding agreement between Avanti Schools Trust and the Secretary of State for Education.
-The Chief Executive Officer is also responsible for reporting to the Trustees any material weaknesses or breakdowns in internal control.

-As Directors, we have reviewed and taken account of the guidance in DfE's Governance Handbook and competency framework for governance.
+The Board of Directors has delegated the day-to-day responsibility to the Chief Executive, as Accounting Officer, for ensuring financial controls conform with the requirements of both propriety and good financial management and in accordance with the requirements and responsibilities assigned to it in the funding agreement between Avanti Schools Trust and the Secretary of State for Education.
+The Chief Executive Officer is also responsible for reporting to the Board of Directors any material weaknesses or breakdowns in internal control.
+As Directors, we have reviewed and taken account of the guidance in the DfE Academy Trust Handbook and competency framework for governance.
+The information on governance included here supplements that described in the Directors' Report and in the Statement of Directors' Responsibilities.